rdtho2525/Slapjack/README.md

 ## Local install instructions
 + Clone this repo
-+ CD into the intention-timer directory
++ CD into the Slapjack directory
 + Open index.html in your browser

 ## Contributors